queeksm/Enumerable-methods/README.md

 ## 🔮 The Project Brief

-The assignment can be found in the Odin Project's HTML and CSS course that can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)
+The assignment can be found in the Odin Project's Ruby course that can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

 ## 🔨 Technologies & Languages Used